TMA supplement 2:

 In the menu on the left, click on ‘colofon’ for contact information or ‘voor auteurs’ to find our guidelines for writing articles.

-Tijdschrift voor Mediterrane Archeologie 64 – Crisis in the Mediterranean world
+Tijdschrift voor Mediterrane Archeologie 66 – Production and distribution

-Tijdschrift voor Mediterrane Archeologie (TMA) invites junior and senior scholars to submit abstracts for an article in its 64th issue, on ‘Crisis in the Mediterranean world’.
+Tijdschrift voor Mediterrane Archeologie (TMA) invites beginning and senior scholars to submit abstracts for an article in its 66th issue on ‘Production and distribution’.

 We welcome contributions ranging from case studies to theoretical approaches related to the archaeology of the Mediterranean world in its broadest sense.
-We are also open to research with a historical or epigraphic viewpoint.
+Research with a historical or epigraphic approach can also be admitted.

 Guidelines and timeline

-You are asked to email us an expression of interest by Tuesday March 31 and to send a preliminary title, an abstract of ca. 250 words, and a short bio by April 15.
-Both can be sent to email@example.com.
+You are asked to send a preliminary title, an abstract of ca 250 words, and a short bio to firstname.lastname@example.org by Wednesday 31 March 2021.
 Any questions may also be sent to this address.
-Articles in TMA should be between 1500 and 3000 words.
-Further guidelines, both in English and in Dutch, can be found on our website via tijdschrift.mediterrane-archeologie.nl/voor-auteurs/.
+Articles in TMA have to be 1500-3000 words.
+Our guidelines, both in English and in Dutch, can be found on tijdschrift.mediterrane-archeologie.nl/voor-auteurs/.

-Scholars who have just started a PhD, postdoc, or other research project related to the Mediterranean world are offered the possibility to publish a short introduction to their project in TMA.
-If interested, please contact us via firstname.lastname@example.org.
-See also tijdschrift.mediterrane-archeologie.nl/voor-auteurs/.
+Introductions to new research.
+Scholars who have just started a PhD, postdoc, or other research project related to the Mediterranean world are offered the possibility to publish a short introduction to their research in TMA.
+If interested, please contact us via email@example.com.

 Since its beginnings in 1988, TMA has provided both beginning and established scholars connected to Dutch and Belgian universities the opportunity to publish their research.
 The journal is published twice a year; the second issue is a themed one.
 Every volume consists of articles, reviews of specialist literature, and introductions to new research.
-Contributions are written in Dutch; non-Dutch authors, associated with a Dutch or Belgian university, can submit their contribution in English.
+Contributions are written in Dutch; non-Dutch authors, can submit their contribution in English.
 TMA is aimed at a readership of archaeologists and the general public with an interest in scholarly archaeology.